p4lang/p4c/docs/simple_switch.md

   0. Calls to `verify_checksum` should be in the `VerifyChecksum` control in v1model, which is executed after the parser and before ingress.
-- `clone_spec` (v1m): should not be accessed directly.
-It is set by the `clone` and `clone3` primitive actions in P4_16 programs, or the `clone_ingress_pkt_to_egress` and `clone_egress_pkt_to_egress` primitive actions for P4_14 programs, and is required for the packet clone (aka mirror) feature.
-The "ingress to egress" clone primitive action must be called from the ingress pipeline, and the "egress to egress" clone primitive action must be called from the egress pipeline.

 ## Intrinsic metadata